 The problem is caused by joining with a sl st and then doing a chain to start the next round.
 It causes a very visible join with the extra joining st and sometimes that’s really going to affect the overall appearance of the finished item.
 The same problem comes with the finish.
 The finishing slip stitch leaves a noticeable bump.

 So I had to investigate and play around with other options for joining rounds on recent new designs I’m working on and I thought I’d share what’s been working well.
-Compare the photos below and you can see the difference.
-The one on the left is the standard sl st ch 1 join and the one on the right is using the invisible join and finish method.

 In this post you’ll find a photo tutorial for an Invisible Join in the Round and Invisible Finish (fasten off).
 There are other tutorials out there for this same kind of join that are different and some that might be the same.
 It won’t be the only way to do it, and I’m not the first to come up with it, but through my own experimentation I’ve found it to work very well with single crochet (UK double crochet) in particular.
 The invisible finish technique works with all stitches.